libbitcoin/libbitcoin-explorer/README.md

 **About Libbitcoin Explorer**

 BX is a command line tool for working with Bitcoin.
 It can be built as a single portable executable file for Linux, OSX and Windows.
-BX exposes about 80 commands and supports network communication with [Obelisk](https://github.com/libbitcoin/obelisk) and the P2P Bitcoin network.
+BX exposes about 80 commands and supports network communication with [Obelisk](https://github.com/spesmilo/obelisk) or [libbitcoin-server](https://github.com/libbitcoin/libbitcoin-server) and the P2P Bitcoin network.
 BX supports simple as well as advanced scenarios, including stealth and multisig.

 ## Installation

-BX can be built from sources or downloaded as a portable [single file executable](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Download).
+BX can be built from sources or downloaded as a signed portable [single file executable](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Download).

 On Linux and Macintosh BX is built using Autotools as follows.
 ```sh